 For the most part Frank’s memoir does not go into much detail into his family life.
 Most of his memoir goes into detail regarding his work.
 [See Purpose and Audience], although, he does provide some insight into his family dynamic during his childhood and adult life.

 Frank briefly discusses his father’s placements and in turn where he spent his childhood.
 From his birth up until 1910 they lived in Brighton, until his father secured a stationmaster position at Withyham.
 In 1917 they moved to Berwick, Sussex and this was his father’s last move as he refused any further promotions and stayed here until his retirement in 1938.
-Frank discusses wages that railwaymen received at the beginning of the 20th century, he writes that ‘payment for working on a Sunday was unheard of and the weekly wage for all railwaymen was for a seven day week, the daily hours depending on circumstances but seldom under twelve hours’ (6).
+Frank discusses wages that railwaymen received at the beginning of the 20th century.
+He writes that ‘payment for working on a Sunday was unheard of and the weekly wage for all railwaymen was for a seven day week, the daily hours depending on circumstances but seldom under twelve hours’ (6).
 Following Frank’s fifth birthday, his father was promoted to stationmaster at Lewes.
 Frank writes that ‘his [father’s] weekly wage rose to 31/6d, and I have never been able to understand how my mother was to feed us and cloth a family on such a wage’ (7).

-Frank notes the differences between his parent’s generation and his own notably that ‘food prices were very different from those of today and most of our clothing was home made until we were many years older’ (7-8).
+Frank notes the differences between his parent’s generation and his own, notably that ‘food prices were very different from those of today and most of our clothing was home made until we were many years older’ (7-8).
 Frank adds that he is ‘sure it is almost impossible for the present-day generation to imagine how our parents existed without wireless, television, washing machines and the many other considered necessities of the homes of today’ (7-8).
-This is an interesting element to Frank’s memoir as generations prior to contemporary society have also thought how generations managed to exist without the necessities that were created during their adult life.
+This is an interesting element to Frank’s memoir as generations prior to contemporary society have also wondered how generations managed to exist without the necessities that were created during their adult life.
 It is interesting to see the progress of working class life from the early 20th century, to mid-20th century and being able to compare that with what we know from living in the 21st century.

 Frank does acknowledge his social status.
 During his early adolescence in Withyham he notes that ‘we did have some insight into the life of the upper-class folk of those days.
 I can clearly remember the weekend house parties at the large country estate, Buckhurst Park, with the arrival by train of many important people and their vast amount of luggage’ (9).
 Frank is aware of his social standing and that the role of a stationmaster did not pay well.
 The family values that he holds in high regard come from the way his parents maintained their household on a small wage and these values are demonstrated when Frank becomes the head of his household.